SHANKS34/HCL-Hackathon/README.md

 - **Appointment-centric doctor view** focused on managing assigned patients and priorities.
 - Shared **Latest Health Information** to keep both patients and doctors updated.

-This README should act as a reference for implementing the UI structure, routing, and role-based rendering in the frontend.
+This README should act as a reference for implementing the UI structure, routing, and role-based rendering.